croque-scp/notifier/docs/deployment.md

   concurrency* and set the limit to 1.
 This will make sure only one instance of the Lambda can run at a time &mdash; I will cover why this setting is necessary later.
+- In *Asynchronous invocation*, change the number of retry attempts to 0.
+  - It would be pointless to retry the Lambda, because by then the time would have changed, and no channels would be activated.
 - In the *Test* tab, create a new test event with sample config parameters.
   I used the same value for both the test event and the actual event, detailed below.